db3108/michi-c2/doc/manual.rst

         prior for moves in cfg distance 1, 2, 3

     PRIOR_EMPTYAREA
-        prior for moves in empty area
+        prior for moves in empty area.
+        Negative for move on the first and second lines Positive for move on the third and fourth lines

 .. figure:: img/img10.png